 Assessment Type Description Project The School and University have developed policies and procedures to comply with legislative requirements for workplace health and safety in laboratories.
 Students must demonstrate awareness of and compliance with all relevant aspects.
 Students are required to complete a lab induction, lab access quiz and risk assessment relevant to their project by the dates published in the course outline.
 Students that do not complete their WH&S requirements by the required dates will not be passed.

 Weighting This is a formative assessment and will not contribute to your final grade.

 Compulsory Pass Requirement - Students must pass this assessment item to pass the course.

+Requirements

-Requirements Due Date Lab induction: Week 3, Friday Lab access quiz: Week 3, Friday Risk assessment: Week 4, Friday Submission Method Online Risk assessment should be submitted via the CESE WHS Canvas site.
+Due Date Lab induction: Week 3, Friday

+Lab access quiz: Week 3, Friday

+Risk assessment: Week 4, Friday

+Submission Method Online

 The lab induction and access quiz are completed online.
+They are accessed through the "Lab Induction and Access Quizzes" CESE WHS Canvas site.

+Risk assessment should be submitted via the CES WHS Canvas site.

+Assessment Criteria Net Defense d

-They are accessed through the "Lab Induction and Access Quizzes" on the CESE WHS Canvas site.
-Assessment Criteria Return Method Not Returned Feedback Provided In Person - Students should consult with their supervisor in the preparation of their project risk assessment.
-Opportunity to Students WILL be given the opportunity to reattempt this assessment.
-Reattempt Students WILL be given the opportunity to reattempt this assessment by a specified date should their initial performance be deemed unsatisfactory.
+Return Method Not Returned

+Feedback Provided In Person - Students should consult with their supervisor in the preparation of their project risk assessment.

+Opportunity to Students WILL NOT be given the opportunity to reattempt this assessment.

+Reattempt Cannot re-attempt